 During the second half of the nineteenth century there was a huge wave of immigration into the USA.
-People had been crossing the Atlantic to settle in America since the seven-teenth century, but in relatively small numbers.
+People had been crossing the Atlantic to settle in America since the seventeenth century, but in relatively small numbers.
 During the entire eighteenth century the total immigration into North America was probably no more than half a million; between 1860 and 1930 the total was over 30 million.
-Between 1840 and 1870 the Irish were the the country was 'more like a salad bowl, where, although a dressing is poured over the ingredients, they nonetheless remain separate'.
+Between 1840 and 1870 the Irish were the predominant immigrant group.
+After 1850 Germans and Swedes arrived in vast numbers, and by 1910 there were at least 8 million Germans in the USA.
+Between 1890 and 1920 it was the turn of Russians, Poles and Italians to come flooding in.
+Table 22.1 shows in detail the numbers of immigrants arriving in the USA and where they came from.